7 reasons your branding is hurting your hiring efforts–and what to do about it.

 The writing style on your careers page, the tone of your social media content, the design of your recruiting and orientation materials, the communications from your recruiting partners—everything should be in lock-step if you want candidates to truly believe in who and what you are.

 Grey Search + Strategy believes that the greatest fit between candidates and companies is found by going beyond resumes and references.
-We explore that grey area for a more strategic approach on what impacts your hiring and recruiting efforts, including how your brand plays a major role in the attraction and retention of employees.
+We explore that grey area for a more strategic approach on what impacts your hiring and recruiting efforts.
 If you’re ready for an expert recruiting partner with a better approach to delivering stronger candidates and better results, drop us a line today!